 As with C session, B session is competitive.
 Players are expected to be comfortable in rotational systems, and not need direction from teammates.
 B players typically don’t have extensive formal training, but may have attended some clinics or received some coaching in the past.
 A typical B player should be able to execute all volleyball skills (hitting, blocking, setting, passing, digging, and serving) with some consistency.
 They may have some skills that are stronger than others as they begin to specialize.
 In the skills relevant to their position, B players should be fairly consistent and make only occasional errors.

 A session is also competitive.
 Players are expected to be fluent in rotational systems, and always know their place on the court.
 A players have typically have received some coaching and been playing for years.
 Many will have college club experience.
 These players are generally specialized into one or two positions.
 A players are effective when executing the skills related to their specialty.
 For example, an A hitter will likely get a kill off a good set, but should only rarely hit out or into the net.
 The game at this level is significantly faster and more aggressive than at B session.

 AA is competitive.
 This level is the highest we offer at CBVA.
 Players are fluent in rotations, as well as mechanics.
 These players are skilled at reading the other team and adjusting accordingly.
 Most players in this session have college varsity experience, and have been coached for many years.

 Getting in touch

-Chi Yin Li and Pete Biencourt are the current chairs of the Ratings Committee.
-You can reach us over email at email@example.com, or if you would prefer, you can talk to us in person.
+You can email Adam Fogel, the current chair of the ratings committee at email@example.com, or if you would prefer, you can talk to him in person.